 Bright rooms with plenty of light always feel more open and spacious than darker ones.
 Bringing light into the rooms of your condo can help them feel much bigger than they did before, even if you haven’t added any extra inches.

 Hang sheer curtains or chic blinds that let natural light pass through.
 These minimalist window coverings provide the privacy you need while helping the room feel lighter.
-They’re a much smarter option than bulky drapes made from heavier, light-blocking material, which can often seem out of proportion in a smaller room.
+They’re a smarter option than bulky drapes made from heavier, light-blocking material, which can often seem out of proportion in a smaller room.

 Don’t forget about the floor.
 A light-colored area rug can make rooms with dark carpet, floorboards, or tiles feel much larger without adding clutter.
 As a bonus, they’ll also feel soft and warm under your feet.